theonewhoPrints/ASLInterpreter/README.md

 # ASLInterpreter
-an ASLInterpreter app for Android :)
+An ASLInterpreter app for Android trained with a tensorflow model, using image classification for real-time camera detection.